OliverLysa/observatory-data-prep/README.md

 95.22	Repair of household appliances and home and garden equipment 77.3	 Renting and leasing of other machinery, equipment and tangible goods

+"Intensity indicators compare trends in economic activity such as value-added, income or consumption with trends in specific environmental flows such as emissions, energy and water use, and flows of waste.
+These indicators are expressed as either intensity or productivity ratios, where intensity indicators are calculated as the ratio of the environmental flow to the measure of economic activity, and productivity indicators are the inverse of this ratio."
+(SEEA-Environment Extensions, 2012, pg.
+13).

+At its most basic, a measure of efficiency or productivity tells us about a relationship in terms of scale between an output and an input.
+Singular measures of resource efficiency/productivity (as opposite to combined measures e.g. total factor productivity) generally seek to track the effectiveness with which an economy or sub-national process uses resource inputs to generate material or service outputs or anthropocentric value of some description.

+Economic-physical productivity i.e. the money value of outputs per mass unit of material resource inputs.

 ### Emissions

 -   Production emissions

 -   Consumption emissions

+### More information

+-   EA EPR data - EEE/WEEE and batteries

+-   Fly-tipping data (white goods) (Defra) and Illegal dumping (EA)

+-   EA WDI data

+-   Material/carbon footprint

+-   Business-level data e.g. employment

+### Leading indicators

+-   Durability - designed lifespan

+-   Repairability - iFixit

+-   Open repair data (activities and repair success rate)

+-   Price differentials (Ebay)

+    Policy layer e.g.fFly-tipping actions

 # Contact

 # Accessibility statement

+# Reference